Q. What is the deadline to enter?

 However, if your organization is really just a division within a company — for example, the web team for the Metro Times — or you received some other form of editorial, financial, technical or other support from the larger group, then you should take into account the whole organization.

-Remember, the size includes reporters, editors, designers, newsroom coders, etc. at the entire organization, including corporate affiliates.
+Remember, the size includes reporters, editors, designers, newsroom coders, etc. at the entire organization that support your work and production (even indirectly), including corporate affiliates.
 If your site is a sub-URL or subdomain of another site and shares the design, cms and commenting platform, and somebody can buy ads for your site and another site in a “run of network” deal, you need to include the larger organization when determining your size.

 Make sure you explain your rationale when you make your entry, as the judges will make the final determination as to which size category your entry belongs.